kdhRick2222/Exposure-slot/README.md

 ### 3. Prepare Data

-For training and validating our model, we used SICE, MSEC, and LCDP dataset
+For training and validating our model, we used SICE, MSEC, and LCDP dataset.

 - ### SICE dataset